Funded research projects

 Learn more about our Postgraduate Research application process, and explore the available funding options.

-Find Doctorate and Research Masters opportunities with expert supervision within a multidisciplinary Graduate School and research environment.
+Find Doctorate and Research Degree opportunities with expert supervision within a multidisciplinary Graduate School and research environment.

 Find out more